Sustainability indicators accordning to EPRA

 For properties Fabege owns and manages, it is working actively to obtain access to the relevant measurement data.
 Fabege currently has access to measurement data for its entire management portfolio.
 The exception is waste for the few properties in which the customer has chosen a waste contractor other than the one recommended by Fabege.
 The number of properties included in each indicator is indicated next to the key figures concerned.
 Note that the proportion of possible items to report in absolute terms for each year comprises Fabege’s portfolio of investment properties including a few development properties.
 Newly acquired investment properties which do not have a full calendar year’s energy consumption are not included.
 Development properties being brought into projects, project properties, items sold during the current year and land are also excluded.

-Fabege owned 94 sites in total at the end of 2021, including properties consisting only of land.
-There were 58 investment properties, 19 development properties and 17 project and land properties.
+At the end of 2022, Fabege owned 102 sites in total including properties consisting only of land.
+There were 62 investment properties, 18 development properties and 22 land and project properties.

 Estimation of landlord-obtained utility consumption

 No data is estimated, all measurement data reported has been measured and verified.

 Third party assurance

 Fabege’s Sustainability Report has been subject to a limited assurance review by Deloitte AB as per ISAE 3000 in compliance with the GRI Standards.
 The Sustainability Report includes sustainability performance measures in accordance with EPRA: sBPR Performance Measures.
 See the Auditor’s limited assurance review on page 141 in the Annual and Sustainability Report 2022.